Pink Tail Chalceus (Chalceus macrolepidotus)

 You will need to place the aquarium in a relatively quiet location as this species is a very skittish fish that can be easily startled.
 Therefore, you must provide them with many shaded hiding places within the aquarium and have a sturdy, tight-fitting lid to prevent them from accidentally jumping out.

-You will need to choose their decor with care as anything sharp can cause them injury whenever they decide to dash for cover; a sandy substrate with water-worn rocks or smooth pieces of driftwood are ideal.
+You will need to choose their decor carefully as anything sharp can cause them injury whenever they decide to dash for cover; a sandy substrate with water-worn rocks or smooth pieces of driftwood is ideal.
 It would be best if you also planted some robust plant species such as Java Fern and Anubias spp at the sides and back of the aquarium, leaving a generously sized open swimming space in the centre.
-You can also spread some hardy floating vegetation over the more tranquil aquarium areas as they will provide natural surface cover, which should help reduce nervousness.
+You can also spread some hardy floating vegetation over the more tranquil aquarium areas as they provide natural surface cover, which should help reduce nervousness.